-On our tour you will see Algeria through its history, from the Roman Empire to contemporary Muslim movements and not forgetting the brutal French imperialism and local resitance.
-If you’ve not seen the film Battle of Algiers, we recommend it and we’ll be looking around the Martyr’s Museum, a rival to Pyongyang’s War Museum!
+During your adventure with us you’ll experience Algeria through its history beginning with the Roman Empire, onto the contemporary Muslim movements, French occupation and the local resistance that lead to Algeria’s independence.
+If you’ve not seen the film Battle of Algiers, we recommend it and we’ll be looking around the Martyr’s Museum, a rival to North Korea’s War Museum.

-While Algeria is large, we will be seeing a large part of the country, visiting the Roman ruins of Djemilla, experiencing the majestic ‘city of bridges’ of Constantine and hanging out in the mysterious traditional villages of Ghardaia, with every day bringing you a variety of different experiences.
+Whilst Algeria is large we will be covering a lot of land by exploring the incredibly preserved ancient Roman ruins of Djemila, visiting the majestic ‘City of Bridges’ of Constantine, and boarding a domestic flight to the mysterious traditional villages of Ghardaia – the gateway to the Sahara, with every day bringing you a variety of different unique experiences.

-Dinner at Restaurant Arabesque, where you can sample generous portions of Palestinian and Syrian food.
+Dinner at Arabesquer restaurant – here you have the chance to sample generous portions of Palestinian and Syrian dishes.

 Overnight in Hotel Samir